-Joyce Ellis, BSN, RN, CDE graduated from the RN to BSN Online Option at Chamberlain College of Nursing more than 40 years after first becoming a nurse.
+Joyce Ellis, BSN, RN, CDE graduated from the Chamberlain College of Nursing RN to BSN Online Option more than 40 years after first becoming a nurse.
 During her time in the Chamberlain RN to BSN program option, she earned top grades, graduated with President’s Honors and was offered a new position.
 Read more of her story here.

-We caught up with Ellis as she shared with us a few tips to getting the most out of the RN to BSN Online Option at Chamberlain:
+We caught up with Ellis as she shared with us a few RN to BSN tips to getting the most out of the Chamberlain Online RN to BSN Option:

 Ellis quickly found that the Chamberlain RN to BSN program option offered her more than just a diploma at the finish line.
 She loved learning about new subject areas that ranged from comparative religion to public health nursing.
 Ellis’ first of many RN to BSN tips is to be open to learning new things.

 “I had thought, ‘I will just get this piece of paper and I’m not going to learn anything new!
 I’ve been a nurse for 40 years,’” she said.
 “I learned so much.
 I learned so many things.
 I found that when I went to meetings at work, I even used language that I had never used before and that helped me stand out.”